 Is a bridge better than an implant for front tooth replacement?

-Implants have been the best way to replace a missing tooth for quite a few years now.
-An implant is especially beneficial to replace a front tooth because it will keep the bone intact.
+Implants have been the best way to replace a missing tooth for quite some time now.
+An implant is especially beneficial for replacing a front tooth because it helps preserve the bone.

-A bridge is still an excellent tooth replacement option but will not stabilize the bone.
+A bridge is still an excellent tooth replacement option, but it will not stabilize the bone.
 The bone around the missing tooth will begin to resorb, and you may start to notice a gap between the pontic (the fake tooth) and the gum tissue.
-This will become more and more noticeable over time.
+This will become increasingly noticeable over time.

 Which solution: implant or bridge, is more cost-effective?

-While implants have a greater cost upfront, they are actually a more cost-effective treatment over time.
+While implants have a higher upfront cost, they are more cost-effective over time.
 Once an implant is placed, it has a 97% success rate.
-There is a great chance that you will never have to have that implant replaced.
+There is an excellent chance you will never have to replace that implant.

 Are implants and bridges the only options for tooth restoration?

-Implants and bridges are not the only two options to restore a missing tooth.
+Implants and bridges are not the only options for restoring a missing tooth.
 Full and partial dentures can also replace missing teeth.
 However, dentures will need to be taken in and out of the mouth daily and can actually cause excessive wear on the remaining teeth.

-Also, dentures do not stabilize the bone, which means that the bone that supports the denture or partial denture will resorb over time and lead to ill-fitting dentures.
+Also, dentures do not stabilize the bone, so the bone that supports the denture or partial denture will resorb over time, leading to ill-fitting dentures.